ymlai87416/CarND-Vehicle-Detection/writeup.md

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for this step is contained in the 2nd code cell of the IPython notebook `CarND-Vehical-Detection.ipynb` The function name is `get_hog_features`.
+The code for this step is contained in the 2nd code cell of the IPython notebook `CarND-Vehicle-Detection.ipynb` The function name is `get_hog_features`.
 It uses `skimage.feature.hog` to generate the hog feature.

 I started by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of one of each of the `vehicle`